Reviewed by the Security Compliance Guide Editorial Team, 2026-06-23.

 Small Practices and Solo Providers

 Small therapy practices, solo dental offices, and independent telehealth providers often wonder if Zoom is HIPAA compliant at their scale.
 The answer is yes, with a qualifying paid plan and signed BAA.
-A solo practitioner can get Zoom for Healthcare for a reasonable monthly cost, sign the BAA in days, and operate compliantly.
-The common mistake is using a $15/month personal Pro plan instead of the qualifying tier.
+A solo practitioner can get Zoom for Healthcare, sign the BAA in days, and operate compliantly.
+The common mistake is using a personal Pro plan, which does not qualify for a BAA, instead of moving to a qualifying tier.

 General Business with Incidental PHI